 Paella is a renown Spanish dish with its characteristic golden colored rice flavored with saffron.
 There are many versions of paella and just about any protein and vegetable that goes well with rice can be added to the dish.
 It may contain chicken, pork, fish, shellfish, beans, peas, artichokes, or peppers.
 As such it can easily be tailored to your own liking.

-I made an over the top Lobster Paella for the family last week since we were still in holiday mode.
+Since we were still in holiday mode, I made an over the top Lobster Paella for the family last weekend.
 I had bought 4 lobster tails when they were on sale and Ro-Ri San suggested that I used them for the paella.
 I am glad I took his suggestion as the dish turned out beautifully.
 The rice was plump and tasty and the seafood juicy and succulent.
 It was totally delicioso!

 Paella is best cooked in a large shallow pan.
 A paella pan has a wide, shallow cooking surface designed for the ease of sauteing meats and vegetables prior to adding rice.
 It is usually made of carbon steel which facilitates even heating and will become naturally seasoned with use.
 The wide handles make it easy to carry the pan from oven to table.
 Paella pans come in a range of sizes – 13½-inch for 6 people; 15-inch for 8 people; 17-inch for 10 people; 22-inch for 16 people.
 They do not come with lids as paella was traditionally cooked over an open fire uncovered.